murinicanor/entropybroker/readme.txt

 On systems that are mostly idle, start server_timers.
-Check http://vanheusden.com/te/#bps to see some expected bitrates. eb_server_timers -i broker -s -X password.txt
+Check http://vanheusden.com/te/#bps to see some expected bitrates. eb_server_timers -I broker -s -X password.txt
 This program compares timers.
 Due to jitter in their frequency, noise can be measured.